cfshi/coronavirus/MREB.app.md

 # 14.18 Discuss any potential benefits to the participants, scientific community and/or society that justify involvement of participants in this study.

 Participants will not directly benefit from this study.
-However, we hope that knowledge we again about health communication will provide indirect benefits to the larger population.
+However, we hope that knowledge we gather about health communication will provide indirect benefits to the larger population.

 # 14.19 What is your experience with this kind of research?
 Include information on the experience of all individual(s) who will have contact with the research participants or their data.
 If this is student research, include the experience of your supervisor.
 Mention your familiarity with: